Bureau of Narcotic Enforcement

 New York State Opioid Excise Tax

-Important Update: The due date for the Department of Health’s first Opioid Annual Report has been extended.
+Important Update: The Department of Health’s Opioid Annual Report for 2022 transactional activity is due on April 20, 2023.

 New York State Drug Take Back Act